codr7/lila/README.md

 ...
 42
 ```

-By default, [lila](https://github.com/codr7/lila) expects operations before arguments.
-Dot notation may be used to place operations between arguments, the receiver is passed as initial argument.
+Dot notation may be used to specify the called macro/function infix.

 ```
   + 35 7